-The Casus Belli itself
+Casus Belli Engineering

 Few things in a professional environment are more important than a lasting impression; be it for building trust or conveying unappreciated quality, it is often what kills any system: people lose confidence in it.
 Imagine seeing something always faulty; a stakeholder sees a failed commitment.
 They do not see, and cannot see, the distinction between the feature that failed and the foundation it rests upon.
 To them, the system is monolithic; if any part fails, the whole is suspect.
-This perception, though technically naïve, creates social stress that technical accuracy cannot dispel.
+This perception, though technically naive, creates social stress that technical accuracy cannot dispel.

 The Scapegoat Mechanism

-In software organizations, the pattern is identical.
-A failure creates tension, demands explanation, threatens careers.
-Rather than confront the actual causes (which might implicate recent decisions, current leadership, or systemic issues), the organization selects a scapegoat.
-The scapegoat must be:
+As failures create tension, demand explanation and threatens careers, rather than confront the actual causes (which might implicate recent decisions, current leadership, or systemic issues), the organization selects a scapegoat that must be:

 1. Plausibly connected to the failure: It need not be the cause, but it must be in the vicinity.
 A dependency, a framework, an architectural pattern.